Mushashi123/rock-paper-scissors/README.md

 # rock-paper-scissors

-This is a simple rock-paper-scissor game created using JS and HTML only.
+This project is a rock paper scissor game.
+It's built using HTML, CSS and JS.
-No interactivity or css styles are applied.

-Input and Output is done from promt and alert box.
+No additional library is used.

+## UI/UX design

+UI/UX design is reffered from [Figma Community](https://www.figma.com/community/file/1010460624388193913)

+### Link to live code

+You can visit the live preview of the project [here](https://mushashi123.github.io/rock-paper-scissors/).